 What Does Itching Indicate?

-As of today, there are no medical means to treat itching, nevertheless, it’s mystery is increasingly becoming demystified.
+As of today, there are no medical means to treat itching, nevertheless, its mystery is increasingly becoming demystified.

-Written by: Janet Grace Ortigas
+By Janet Grace Ortigas